pH-Valiu/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/BUILDROOT_WIFI_INTEGRATION.md

 ### Changes in Buildroot kernel config [`linux-aarch64.config`](wifi_demo/linux-aarch64.config)
 How can we apply the following changes?
 Move to `/work/crosscon/buildroot`.
 Before we invoke the menu, make sure that `build-aarch64` contains the prior copied file `.config`.
-Because Buildroot expects `build-aarch64/linux.config` to be already present (although we have not yet modified it to our destined modifications), therefore invoke:
+Because Buildroot expects `build-aarch64/linux.config` to be also present (although we have not yet modified it to our wished configuration), therefore invoke:
 ```
 cp /work/crosscon/support/linux-aarch64.config /work/crosscon/buildroot/build-aarch64/linux.config
 ```
 Now, we will create the menu-config but load in the `support/linux-aarch64.config` file.
 After our successful modifications, we will again copy that file over into `build-aarch64/linux.config`.

-`build-aarch64`should contain `.config` as well as `linux.config` now.
+`build-aarch64` should contain `.config` as well as `linux.config` now.
 Invoke:
 ```
 export FORCE_UNSAFE_CONFIGURE=1

 make O=build-aarch64 linux-menuconfig
 ```
 Now a settings menu should appear.
-(If not, make sure you have copied `br-aarch64.config` as `.config` and `linux-aarch64.config` as`linux.config` into `build-aarch64`)
-**Load** `/work/crosscon/support/linux-aarch64.config`.
-After you have applied all changes, **Save** the changes into the same file.
-Now copy the file into `build-aarch64` using:
+(If not, make sure you have copied `br-aarch64.config` as `.config` and `linux-aarch64.config` as `linux.config` into `build-aarch64`) **Load** `/work/crosscon/support/linux-aarch64.config`.
+After you have all applied all changes, **Save** the changes in the same file.
+Now copy the file into `build-aarch64` using
 ```
 cp /work/crosscon/support/linux-aarch64.config /work/crosscon/buildroot/build-aarch64/linux.config
 ```
 <br>
 Apply the following changes: